Fort Worth Meacham International Airport: History

-Meacham Airport was purchased by the city of Fort Worth on July 3, 1925, named Fort Worth Municipal Airport.
-In 1927 the airport was renamed Meacham Field after former Fort Worth Mayor Henry C. Meacham.
+Meacham Airport was Fort Worth's original airport.
+It was built as an Army training field in 1914.
+It was purchased by the city of Fort Worth on July 3, 1925, and re-named as Fort Worth Municipal Airport.
+In 1927, the airport was renamed Meacham Field after former Fort Worth Mayor Henry C. Meacham.
 During World War II, Meacham Field was used as a stop for military aircraft traveling from Eastern factories heading to the Pacific coast.

 Meacham was Fort Worth's major airport until April 1953 when major carriers moved to Amon Carter Field (later Greater Southwest International Airport).
 The January 1953 OAG shows 50 weekday airline departures from Meacham, 33 of which headed for Dallas.
 None of the others flew nonstop north of Wichita Falls, west of Midland, south of Austin or east of Dallas.

 Since 1953 Meacham Airport has been used for corporate aircraft, commuter flights, and student pilot training.
 It was renamed in 1985 to Fort Worth Meacham Airport and in 1995 to Fort Worth Meacham International Airport.
 Since 1953 seven airlines have tried scheduled passenger flights from Meacham; none lasted more than a couple of years.